Teen Advice on Life Skills

 Stay as calm as possible.

-can make conflict situations better.
+Controlling emotions can make conflict situations better.
 Take a break if possible, before addressing the conflict.
 (A few minutes can make a big difference.)

 Think before speaking.
 Saying the first thing that comes to mind can get us in trouble.